contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==hide_in_alt_screen== This boolean option determines whether the scrollbar should be hidden when the terminal is in the alternate screen mode.
 If set to true, the scrollbar will be hidden when the terminal switches to the alternate screen.
 If set to false, the scrollbar will remain visible even in the alternate screen mode. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `mouse`
-`mouse:` configuration allows you to control the behavior of the mouse in the terminal.
+configuration allows you to control the behavior of the mouse in the terminal.
 ``` yaml
 profiles:
   profile_name: